Seven recommendations for building the climate shock-responsiveness of Kenya’s health system

 10 June 2021

 ReBUILD for Resilience is concerned with health systems’ abilities to withstand shocks and stressors.
 One of those factors is climate change.
-Our colleagues at Oxford Policy Management have been examining health system responses to climate shocks through the Maintains Programme [opens new window].
+Our colleagues at Oxford Policy Management have been examining health system responses to climate shocks through the now closed Maintains Programme.
 Within this, their partner – Centre for Humanitarian Change – have been working in Kenya to examine how the country’s health system can become more climate-shock responsive.
 Some of the results of that work can be summarised in seven key recommendations.

 Written by Matt Fortnam (see Matt on Twitter).